mgrybel/Udacity-Full-Stack-Web-Developer/Bookshelf-App/README.md

 ```

 **DELETE /books/{book_id}**
-- General:
-    - Deletes the book of the given ID if it exists.
-Returns the id of the deleted book, the success value, the total number of books, and the book list based on the current page number to update the frontend.
+- This endpoint deletes the book of the given ID if it exists.
+It returns the ID of the deleted book, the success value, the total number of books, and the book list based on the current page number to update the frontend.
 - Sample: `curl -X DELETE http://127.0.0.1:5000/books/2?page=1`

 ```json